amr-abdelfattah/iOS-FileDownloadingCenter/README.md

         override func updateItemDownloadFlag(itemIndentifier: String, isDownloaded: Bool) {

-            // item state is changed to isDownloaded, do your staff.
+            // item state is changed to isDownloaded, do your stuff.

         }